NicksyRop/rollback/README.md

 # rollback

-### configurations - add the following to cirlce ci project settings
+### configurations - add the following to cirlce ci project settings to be used to do programatic access by IAM user

 AWS_ACCESS_KEY_ID
 AWS_DEFAULT_REGION